Table of Contents

 - You’ll be racing in a three or four boat heat in lake water.

-- The race course is a straight, marked course.
+- The race course is a straight, buoy marked course.

 - Each team will have a designated area.
 Teams may purchase snacks, food and drinks from festival vendors.

-- No alcohol is permitted in the team staging area.
+- No alcohol is permitted in the marshalling area.

 - Report to your Team Tent area an hour before the race.

-- Your team will report to the marshaling area 20 minutes before your first race.
+- Your team will report to the marshaling area 20 minutes before each race.